m410/fab/fab-cli/readme.md

     1. load the files bundle dependencies.
     2. Read the base project file and load the bundle dependencies.
     3. Cache the base configuration file.  (not done yet).
-    4. Read the module configuration files and load the bundle dependencies.
+    4. Read the buildModule configuration files and load the bundle dependencies.
-    5. Cache the module configuration file (not done yet).
+    5. Cache the buildModule configuration file (not done yet).
     6. Start the osgi container and load the bundles.
     7. execute the command or commands passed as arguments